 Ohio Psychological Association of Graduate Students

-Becoming a Student Affiliate of OPA automatically enrolls you as a member of OPAGS.
+To join OPAGS, become a Student Affiliate of OPA.
+Full membership is open to any undergraduate student, graduate student or post-doctoral fellow who completes an application form and pays the annual fee of $25.
 OPAGS offers all its members enormous opportunities to enhance their development towards a career in psychology and to shape the future of the discipline.
-From the ability to serve as an OPAGS Executive Board member, to opportunities to present your work at OPA’s annual convention, membership in OPA/OPAGS will help you succeed in school and develop as a member of the psychological community.
+From the ability to serve as an OPAGS board member, to opportunities to present your work at OPA’s annual convention, this membership will help you succeed in school and develop as a member of the psychological community.

-Committee on Social Responsibility Chair: Kelly Obert, Wright State University
+Social Responsibility Chair: Sarah Greenberg, Bowling Green State University

-If you are interested in becoming active on one of these committees, please email the above listed chairs.
+Learn more by reading their bios.
+If you are interested in becoming active on one of these committees, please email the chair listed.

 History of OPAGS